lwjohnst86/analyzing-cohorts-course/slides/chapter_1_introduction_to_the_datasets_and_exploring_them.md

 `@part1`

-- General overview of the Framingham Heart Study dataset
-- Identified key feature of a cohort (aka a time component!)
 - Need to be aware of difference between prospective and retrospective cohort
     - The actual data will often look very similar
     - Need to refer to documentation extensively
-- Cohorts allow determining incidence, compared to prevalence
 - Need to recognize assumptions and limitations of dataset
+- General overview of the Framingham Heart Study dataset
+- Identified key feature of a cohort (aka a time component!)
+- Name of variables of interest: outcome and exposure/predictor

 `@script`

 Let's review what we've covered so far.
 We talked about ...

 ---
 ## Let's practice!